Lorenzdm93/COVID-19-new-cases-prediction-Ironhack-final-Project/README.md

 ## Hypotheses / Questions
 It is possible to use ML to predict future covid cases? how relevant is the vaccination in its early stages in predicting this?
-Null Hypothesis: Vaccination has no effect in helping new cases prediction Alternate Hypothesis: Vaccination does have an effect (#hypotheses-questions)
+- Null Hypothesis: Vaccination has no effect in helping new cases prediction.
+- Alternate Hypothesis: Vaccination does have an effect. (#hypotheses-questions)

 ## Dataset
 -'Our World in data' for multiple .csv files directly downloaded from the website